Couple says city is forcing them to pay red light violation that isn’t theirs

-CHICAGO (WGN-TV) — A couple says the City of Chicago is coercing them into paying a red light ticket for a car that isn’t theirs.
+A couple says the City of Chicago is coercing them into paying a red light ticket for a car that isn’t theirs.
+KTLA’s sister Station WGN reports.

 Steve Stallings and his wife, Celeste Galizia, received a $100 red light violation in the mail four months ago.
 The catch is that the car on camera isn’t theirs, and they say the camera misread the plate.